guedou/bam/README.md

 host $ vagrant ssh -- -L 2807:localhost:5000

 guest$ python bam.py YOUR_ASN

+The -r flag could be used to generate random data and trigger BAM visualisations.

 Open a browser on your vagrant host to http://localhost:2807